 Struggling with a dissertation is a common occurrence among scholars.
-Several reasons are responsible for this and to get over all of them without much ado; we have you covered with 11 sure tips that will bring you out of the woods whenever you get stuck along the line while writing your thesis.
+Several reasons are responsible for this and to get over all of them without much ado; we have you covered with 11 tips proven by DissertationTeam writing experts that will bring you out of the woods whenever you get stuck along the line while writing your thesis.

 One of the basic challenges that scholars face with the dissertation bothers on how to start the thesis.
 You can begin by reading very short pieces of write-ups.
 What you read should be around your areas of interest and you are going to get inspiration on how to begin through such an approach.